vbaumes/tindernimal/README.md

 ## Description

-API for a future application, which will aim to help owner's of dogs to find a partner for their bestfriend to reproduce with.
+API for a future application, which will aim to help owners of dogs to find a partner for their bestfriend to reproduce with.

 ## Installation